 After activation, the MoniMaster dashboard on your account will display various monitoring options.
 To check the Wi-Fi logger, click on the relevant section or feature within the dashboard.

-MoniMaster is a comprehensive smartphone monitoring application that goes beyond checking Wi-Fi logs.
+MoniMaster Pro is a comprehensive smartphone monitoring application that goes beyond checking Wi-Fi logs.
 It offers an array of features that allow you to gain insights into various aspects of the target device's activities.
 Here are some of the additional features MoniMaster provides:

 Features of MoniMaster